 1949 - The Chinese Communist Party (CCP) led by Mao Tse-Tung takes control of China, including the provinces on the Tibetan Plateau outside the jurisdiction of the Dalai Lama's government.

-Though it is the usual practice for the Dalai Lama to be formally inaugurated as monarch at 18 years of age, Kundun is forced by circumstance to take the throne on 17 November.
-Aged 15, he is now the head of state, head of government and spiritual leader for all Tibetans.
+Though it is the usual practice for the Dalai Lama to be formally inaugurated as monarch at 18 years of age, Kundun is forced by circumstance to take the throne at the age of 15.
+On 17 November he becomes the head of state, head of government and spiritual leader for all Tibetans.

 Later he says, "We had reached a state in which most people were anxious to avoid responsibility rather than to accept it.
 We were more in need of unity than ever before, and I, as Dalai Lama, was the only person whom everybody in the country would unanimously follow."

 At the urging of the Tibetan Government, he travels to southern Tibet so he can easily escape across the border to India if the situation deteriorates.
-On 4 January 1951 he reaches the Chumbi Valley on the southern slopes of the Himalayas.
-He will spend the next seven months there.
+He reaches the Chumbi Valley on the southern slopes of the Himalayas on 4 January 1951.

-1951 - With Britain and the United States reluctant to intercede directly, the Dalai Lama sends the governor of Kham to Beijing to open a dialogue with the Chinese.
+1951 - The Dalai Lama sends a delegation to Beijing to open a dialogue with the Chinese.
 Negotiations begin in April.
 In May the delegation is forced to sign a 17-point agreement incorporating Tibet into the People's Republic of China.
 The Dalai Lama returns to Lhasa on 17 August.

 "We were helpless," he says later.
 "Without friends there was nothing else we could do but acquiesce, submit to the Chinese dictates in spite of our strong opposition, we had to swallow our resentment.
 We could only hope that the Chinese would keep their side of this forced, one-sided bargain."

-1954 - He travels to Beijing for discussions with Mao Tse-Tung and other Chinese leaders, including Zhou Enlai and Deng Xiaoping.
+1954 - The Dalai Lama travels to Beijing for discussions with Mao Tse-Tung and other Chinese leaders, including Zhou Enlai and Deng Xiaoping.
 The Chinese push for the creation of a committee to oversee the establishment of Tibet as an autonomous region within the Republic (the Tibet Autonomous Region).

 The committee consists of 46 Tibetans and five Chinese.
 However, it soon becomes apparent that its main purpose is to undermine the Dalai Lama and entrench Chinese control over Tibet.